jvandebon/ORIAN/platform/orian/README.md

 The ORIAN python library.
 Client programs can import orian, configure it to connect to the top level resource manager in their system, and instruct the system to execute tasks.
+See ../client for examples.